srsapireddy/OpenLANE_EDA/README.md

 ![Setting](https://github.com/srsapireddy/Images/blob/main/41.PNG?raw=true) </br>

-  - Here the tech.lef (layer level information) and cell level lef merged into one.</br>
+  - Here is the tech.lef (layer level information) and cell level lef merged into one.</br>

-#### Reviewing files after design prep and run synthesis</br>
+#### Reviewing files after design prep and running synthesis</br>
-Here the runs directory has been created after running command `run-synthesis`.</br>
+Here the runs directory has been created after running the command `run-synthesis`.</br>
-tmp folder: where the temporary files are stored, and the rest of the folders will be empty. </br>
+tmp folder: where the temporary files are stored and the rest of the folders will be empty. </br>

 ![runs](https://github.com/srsapireddy/Images/blob/main/42.png?raw=true)  </br>